 One benefit to annual giving is that you get to see how your gift makes a difference.
 Your loved ones will be able to share with you how that gift made a positive impact on their lives and thank you in person.

 There are many ways to give larger monetary gifts to your children or grandchildren.
 It is best to speak with your trusted estate planning attorney about which option is best for you.
 Some of the options to avoid paying exorbitant federal taxes when giving large monetary gifts include:

 Understanding your options is the best way to make the choices that are in alignment with your values.
 Planning through the lens of asset protection will give you a clear picture of the path to take.

 Rod Hatley founded Hatley Law Group APC to help parents understand their options and leave a meaningful and lasting legacy for their children and grandchildren.
 He understands your desire to leave a legacy that positively impacts generations to come.
-Call 858-564-7090 to find out more about how gift tax planning can be a valuable and meaningful way to improve the lives of your loved ones now.
+Book a Call to find out more about how gift tax planning can be a valuable and meaningful way to improve the lives of your loved ones now.
 You can also reach Rod at the firm via website contact email.
 Based in San Diego, Rod meets with clients all over California.

 Book a call today and get help with gift tax planning.